Use our 2, 5, and 30-minute resume writing tips to quickly improve your resume. Actionable examples included. Read more!

 Some don't even make it past her Applicant Tracking Software.
 Others ramble, so she skims a couple bullet points and moves on.

 But not your resume.
-It uses a summary of qualifications to hook her right away.
+It uses a summary of qualifications statement to hook her right away.

 This guide will show you:

 - How to write a summary of qualifications that gets more interviews.

-- What to put in a qualifications summary.
+- What to put in your resume's qualifications summary statement to make it a bestseller.

 - Why (and how) you must quantify a summary of qualifications.

-- How to make a qualifications statement drastically more effective.
+- How to make a resume qualifications statement drastically more effective.

 Want to save time and have your resume ready in 5 minutes?
 Try our resume builder.
 It’s fast and easy to use.
 Plus, you’ll get ready-made content to add with one click.
 See 20+ resume templates and create your resume here.

 Here's an example summary of qualifications on a resume made with our fast online resume tool.
 See more templates and create your resume here.

 Now let me show you why it works, and how to do it perfectly.